 How do you reset a throttle body?

 This is a question posed by a reader of our blog.
-He has been having troubles with his car recently and in need of some advice.
+He has been having trouble with his car recently and is in need of some advice.
 Our team is happy to help him out and answer his questions.

 To reset the throttle body, you will have to remove the air filter box from the throttle body.
 You can do this by sliding the air filter box up or down depending on which side you are on.
 Once it is removed, you will be able to see the throttle body and its sensor armature.